colehdlr/colehdlr.github.io/README.md

 # colehdlr.github.io

 My name is Cole Hodler, I'm a student at BHASVIC taking:
-- Further Maths    &nbsp- A*
+- Further Maths    - A*
 - Maths            - A*
 - Computer Science - A*
 - Physics          - A